 2. Event agendas are no longer linear.

 From the food and beverage offering to post-event activities, options are key, but providing those options is ultimately more work for event teams.
-To succeed, event planners need to stay on top of rapidly changing event trends, and give attendees the remote control, crowdsourcing feedback before events and adjusting agendas in real time.
+To succeed, event planners need to stay on top of rapidly changing event trends, and give attendees remote control, crowdsourcing feedback before events, and adjusting agendas in real-time.